Lexus extended warranty coverage overview

 |---|---|---|---|

-Based on these quotes from 2024, the majority of Lexus VSAs cost more than the average extended auto warranty, which is around $1,000 per year of additional bumper-to-bumper coverage.
+Based on these 2024 quotes, most Lexus VSAs cost more than the average extended auto warranty, which is around $1,000 per year of additional bumper-to-bumper coverage.

-Keep in mind that you’re not really getting seven years of added coverage with a “new” 7-year/100,000 miles Lexus VSA.
-Your Basic factory warranty has you covered for the first 4 years/50,000 miles, so you’re really only gaining 3 years/50,000 miles of extended warranty coverage.
-That means you could be paying more than $4,000 for just three years of coverage — that’s $1,333 per year.
+Keep in mind that you’re not really getting seven years of added coverage with a “new” seven-year/100,000-mile Lexus VSA.
+Your Basic factory warranty covers the first four years or 50,000 miles, so you’re really only gaining three years or 50,000 miles of extended warranty coverage.
+This means you could be paying $1,333 per year of actual extension.

 Lexus extended warranty exclusions

-As is typical with an extended auto warranty, you must keep up with the maintenance schedule listed in your vehicle’s owner's manual to keep your coverage active.
+To keep your coverage active, you must keep up with the maintenance schedule listed in your vehicle’s owner's manual.
 That means getting oil changes, tire rotations and other services done at the recommended intervals.
+Here’s what to know:

 Preexisting conditions